Mvrjustid/StatisticsAtGlance/README.md

 # StatisticsAtGlance

-# Important Statistics

-1. ###### Pearson’s correlation coefficient (PCC), aka Pearson's r and bivariate correlation, or simply as correlation coefficient.
+1. #### Pearson’s correlation coefficient (PCC), aka Pearson's r and bivariate correlation, or simply as correlation coefficient.

    - A ratio between the covariance of two variables and the product of their standard deviations, thus it is essentially a normalized measurement of the covariance, [-1,1].